 Have you ever ended a relationship only to find that you suddenly have fun again together, perhaps even have great sex again?
 Suddenly, all expectations are gone and you are curious about who your ex- really is and what their future holds–and the experience is mutual.
 By challenging our own notions of “what should be” we can strive for this joyous feeling within an existing relationship.

 What do you expect yours to look like when you open it?
 Try, try and try again to let go of every “should” you discover in your thoughts.
 Take it day by day.
 It won't look like what you want it to, but it might be even better.

-You will feel them… all that stuff we’re taught is vile.
-Don’t be ashamed!
+You will feel them... all that stuff we're taught is vile.
+Don't be ashamed!
 No emotion is vile, they are part of your humanity.
-Emotions stem from your subconscious limbic system and this system acts powerfully on our stress systems for what it ‘feels’ is your best interest.
+Emotions stem from your subconscious limbic system and this system acts powerfully on our stress systems for what it 'feels' is your best interest.
 It speaks only in terms of pain and pleasure.
 Avoid pain, seek pleasure!
-Resisting the impulses of fight or flight when you’re scared is really hard.
+Resisting the survival impulses when you're scared is really hard.